Frequently asked questions about influenza vaccines

 Anyone not eligible for a free influenza vaccine can buy it at most pharmacies and travel clinics.
 Some employers also provide free vaccines to employees.

 - Are influenza vaccines safe for pregnant people?

-Women in the second half of pregnancy are at higher risk of influenza-related complications and at higher risk of hospitalization from these complications, especially those in the third trimester.
-As well, women at any stage of pregnancy who have chronic medical conditions are also at higher risk of serious influenza complications and should be immunized.
+People in the second half of pregnancy are at higher risk of influenza-related complications and at higher risk of hospitalization from these complications, especially those in the third trimester.
+As well, people at any stage of pregnancy who have chronic medical conditions are also at higher risk of serious influenza complications and should be immunized.

 - When should I get vaccinated?

 The influenza season in Canada generally runs from November through April.
 In B.C., influenza vaccines are usually available starting in October.
 Although you can receive this vaccine at any time during the influenza season, for best protection, you should get immunized as early as possible.